chauff/IN4325/README.md

 ## :clock130: Course schedule

 The lecture locations have been taken from [TUD's timetable site](https://mytimetable.tudelft.nl/) on February 11, 2019.
-**Check your timetable for the latest location of each lecture, we are getting to know the campus in this course!**
+**Check your timetable for the latest location of each lecture, we are getting to know the campus in this course!** :bike: :bike: :bike:

 | Week | Thursday lecture                  | Friday lecture                    | Group project          | No. of reviews |
 |------|-----------------------------------|-----------------------------------|------------------------|--------------|